Romney attacks Huckabee again with false and misleading claims.

 In an ad, Mitt Romney said he “vetoed hundreds of spending appropriations as governor.”
 What he doesn’t mention is that over 700 of his vetoes were overturned by the Massachusetts Legislature.

-Summary The U.S. Chamber of Commerce is running a TV ad alleging that "lawsuit abuse" is costing "your family" $3,500 a year.
+The U.S. Chamber of Commerce is running a TV ad alleging that "lawsuit abuse" is costing "your family" $3,500 a year.
 That’s false.
-The figure is from a study […]
+The figure is from a study that estimates the cost of all lawsuits, not just abusive ones.

 An ABC News survey of public opinion in Iraq found much pessimism as the fourth anniversary of the war approached.
 A British poll’s summary sounded less gloomy, but was actually similar.